danirus/buildbot-sample-conf/README.md

 # Buildbot Sample Configuration

-This document describes how to do continuous integration of webapps with Buildbnot.
+This document describes how to do continuous integration of webapps with Buildbot.
 It contains configuration files for Buildbot, Git and Apache.

 ## 1. Scenario